kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 GMail's first problem is UX speed, and it's been well documented by others. \[1\]

-The second is delivery time.
-Emails regularly arrive in my inbox hours late due to problems with Google's email servers.
-I don't know how prevalent this is, but I doubt I'm the only one.
+The second is frequent, massive lags in delivery time.
+Where emails arrive in my inbox hours after they were sent.

+This is a problem with Google's mail servers.
 Here's an example of a delayed email, with headers parsed by Google's [header analyzer](https://toolbox.googleapps.com/apps/messageheader/):

 <a href="/gmail_lag_full.jpg"><img src="/gmail_lag_small.jpg"></a>